 - (b) Improve opportunities for public and private groups to identify and achieve common goals by unifying on-going efforts and leveraging resources. - (c) Identify a combination of recommended actions (Watershed Management Plan) to be undertaken by various partners and stakeholders in order to achieve local, tribal, regional, and national water resources management goals identified in the study and may or may not identify further budgetable Corps studies or implementation projects. - (d) Leverage resources, including cost shared collaboration, and integrate programs and activities within and among Civil Works programs, and with other Federal, tribal, state and non-governmental organizations, to improve consistency and cost effectiveness. - (4) Comprehensive or Basin-wide Study (CS).
-Unlike watershed assessments, there is not a standing authority that authorizes comprehensive or basin-wide studies.
 The work that can be done under a comprehensive or basin-wide study will depend on the specific authority.
 HQUSACE implementation guidance is required before proceeding on a comprehensive or basin-wide study.
-Comprehensive or basin-wide studies require a Feasibility Cost Sharing Agreement and the costs are shared as per the specific authority. - (5) Spin-off Studies (SS).
+Comprehensive or basin-wide studies require a Cost Sharing Agreement and the costs are shared as per the specific authority. - (5) Spin-off Studies (SS).
 A Feasibility Study that is specifically identified in a final report from a Comprehensive or Basin-wide Study and that would be carried out under the same study authority as the Comprehensive or Basin-wide, if provided for by that authority, is termed a Spin-off Study.
 This study may start the feasibility phase without competing as a New Start.
-Each Spin-off Study is considered a new investment decision, and should be categorized as New Phase (NP). - (a) A Feasibility study resulting from Watershed Assessment Study and Comprehensive or Basin-wide Study that is identified in the final watershed assessment report or in the comprehensive or basin-wide study's final report, but that would be carried out under a different study authority, is not a Spin-off study and must compete as a New Start Study. - (6) Continuing Authorities Program (CAP) Conversion Study.
+Each Spin-off Study is considered a new investment decision, and should be categorized as New Phase (NP). - (a) A Feasibility study resulting from Watershed Assessment Study and Comprehensive or Basinwide Study that is identified in the final watershed assessment report or in the comprehensive or basinwide study's final report, but that would be carried out under a different study authority, is not a Spin-off study and must compete as a New Start Study. - (6) Continuing Authorities Program (CAP) Conversion Study.
 CAP projects that are being converted to Investigations are considered New Start because they have never received Investigation funding.
 A conversion will follow the New Start process outlined in section I-1-10.
-Corps policy for CAP Conversion Studies is under development, any changes will be reflected in the revised Planning Guidance Notebook. - (7) Post-Feasibility Studies.
+Corps policy for CAP Conversion Studies is captured in Appendix F of the Planning Guidance Notebook. - (7) A study where a Dam Safety Action Classification (DSAC) 1, 2, or 3 is currently assigned to the dam, levees, dikes, or an appurtenant structure requires approval of the USACE DSO prior to signing the FCSA, reference ER 1110-2-1156, Chapter 24.
+All proposed New Start studies for projects under the purview of the Dam Safety Program must include in the J-Sheet the assigned DSAC of the project.
+Further, for DSAC 1, 2, or 3 projects, initial coordination among the District, MSC, HQ DSOs, Planning Divisions, Water Management and Reallocation Studies Planning Center of Expertise must occur with an indication that the likelihood of obtaining the DSOs approval. - (8) Post-Feasibility Studies.
 These types of studies involve reformulation of alternatives and project justification via economics and/or environmental effects. - (a) General Reevaluation Study (GRR).
 This is a study that involves reformulation of alternatives from a previously completed Feasibility Study.
 The addition of separable element(s) or separable implementable features may be included in a General Reevaluation Study so long as reformulation of the already-recommended or already-authorized alternative is included.
-A General Reevaluation Study is cost shared 50/50 under a Feasibility Cost Sharing Agreement, will follow the Specifically Authorized Study process, will be considered a new investment decision (but not a new start), and will be categorized as New Phase (NP). - (b) Limited Reevaluation Study (LRR).
-This is a reexamination of project justification, including the economics and/or environmental effects, which does not require reformulation of project alternatives for an ongoing study.
-A LRR started before FY17 will continue to completion.
-Additional guidance regarding Limited Reevaluation Studies incorporating WRDA 2007 Section 2043 will be provided in the updated
+A General Reevaluation Study is cost shared 50/50 under a Feasibility Cost Sharing Agreement, will follow the Specifically Authorized Study process, will be considered a new investment decision (but not a new start), and will be categorized as a New Phase (NP).